Bebi Dol: Collaborations

-Theatre, film and television series
+Television, acting and media work

-In 1985, Šarić provided singing voiceover for the character of Ana, played by Sonja Savić, in Boro Drašković's movie Life Is Beautiful.
-She starred in Žika Mitrović's 1986 film Protestni album (Protest Album).
+Besides music, Bebi Dol also worked in film and television.
+In 1985, she provided singing voiceover for the character of Ana, played by Sonja Savić, in Boro Drašković's movie Life Is Beautiful.
+She appeared in Žika Mitrović's 1986 film Protest Album.
 In 1987, she portrayed Ophelia in Titograd National Theatre's production of Hamlet.
+She also appeared in TV series such as Bolji život and Lisice.

+In 2003 she hosted her own talk show “Bla Bla Bebi.”
+Later she became widely known to younger audiences through participation in several Serbian reality shows, including Farma, Dvor, and Zadruga.
+During 2017, she was also a contestant on the fourth Serbian season of Your Face Sounds Familiar, winning the first episode as Emeli Sandé.

 In 2020, she made a cameo appearance in the series Tajkun (Tycoon), directed by Dragan Bjelogrlić, as a folk singer named Martina, performing "Rano je za tugu" ("It's Early to Be Sad"), originally performed by Haris Džinović.
-She had also made cameo appearances in the TV series Bolji život (A Better Life) and Lisice (Vixens).

-Television

-In 2003, Šarić hosted her own talk show Bla Bla Bebi on TV Art.
-Since 2009, Šarić has competed in several reality television shows, including Farma, Dvor and Zadruga.
-During 2017, she was also a contestant on the fourth Serbian season of Your Face Sounds Familiar, winning the first episode as Emeli Sandé.

 Personal life

-In the late 1970s and early 1980s Šarić dated guitarist Goran Vejvoda, and during the 1980s, she dated singer Massimo Savić, with whom she recorded duet "Sunce sja, trava miriše" ("The Sun Is Shining, the Smell of Grass Is in the Air").
+In the late 1970s and early 1980s, Bebi Dol dated guitarist Goran Vejvoda.
+During the 1980s she was also in a relationship with singer Massimo Savić, with whom she recorded the duet “Sunce sja, trava miriše.”

+Throughout her career, Serbian media often published claims that she struggled with drug addiction, which she repeatedly denied, saying the rumors were painful and untrue.
+She explained that such stories appeared partly because she had lived with a partner who used drugs.
+She also denied media reports claiming that she relied on meals from a soup kitchen.

-On 27 September 2014, she married Los Angeles-born Serbian professor of Russian language and literature, Aleks Todorović, after four years of dating.
-It was also reported that she has changed her name to Dragana Todorović.
+On 27 September 2014, she married Aleks Todorović, a Serbian professor of Russian language and literature born in Los Angeles.
+After the marriage, it was reported that she adopted the surname Todorović.
+In 2025, she changed her name to Dana, her church name, saying she wanted to "start a new life".

+In March 2025, Bebi Dol was recorded in the area informally known as Ćacilend, occupied by supporters of the Serbian Progressive Party (SNS) during the Serbian anti-corruption protests.